Hes-Siemelink/yay/README.md

 The result is:

 ```
-$ yay show-recipe recipe='Roasted Asparagus'
+$ yay show-recipe recipe='Mango and coconut ice cream'
 ingredients:
+- name: Mangos
+  quantity: '2'
+  type: Fruit
-- name: Asparagus
+- name: Coconut milk
-  quantity: 1 lb
+  quantity: 1 can
-  type: Produce
+  type: Diary
-- name: olive oil
+- name: Condensed milk
-  quantity: 1 1/2 tbsp
+  quantity: 1 can
+  type: Diary
+- name: Cardamom
+  quantity: 4 seeds
   type: Condiments
-- name: kosher salt
+- name: Sugar
-  quantity: 1/2 tsp
+  quantity: 2 tbsp
-  type: Baking
+  type: Condiments
-name: Roasted Asparagus
+name: Mango and coconut ice cream
 steps:
-- "Preheat oven to 425\xB0F."
-- Cut off the woody bottom part of the asparagus spears and discard.
-- With a vegetable peeler, peel off the skin on the bottom 2-3 inches of the spears
-  (this keeps the asparagus from being all.",string.", and if you eat asparagus you
-  know what I mean by that).
-- Place asparagus on foil-lined baking sheet and drizzle with olive oil.
-- Sprinkle with salt.
-- With your hands, roll the asparagus around until they are evenly coated with oil
-  and salt.
-- Roast for 10-15 minutes, depending on the thickness of your stalks and how tender
-  you like them.
-- They should be tender when pierced with the tip of a knife.
-- The tips of the spears will get very brown but watch them to prevent burning.
-- They are great plain, but sometimes I serve them with a light vinaigrette if we
-  need something acidic to balance out our meal.
+- Put everything in the blender and mix it twice in 'Smoothie' mode.
+- Let it cool in the fridge for two hours
+- Mix in ice cream maker for 20 minutes
+- Freeze for 30 minutes, mix with hand mixer.
+Do this twice
 vegetarian: true
 ```